Heart Inflammation

 • Corticosteroids like prednisone lower the activity of the body’s immune system.
 With pericarditis, corticosteroids are used only in people who are not responding to or cannot take NSAIDs.
 Side effects can include weight gain and increased risk of infection.

-• Intravenous immunoglobulin (IVIG) helps control the body’s immune and inflammatory response if you have an Autoimmune disorder such as lupus.
+• Intravenous immunoglobulin (IVIG) helps control the body’s immune and inflammatory response if you have an autoimmune disorder such as lupus.

 • Antibiotics can treat a bacterial infection if that is the cause.